 Turn to Non-Food Enjoyments

 Being alone for the holidays can be fattening.
 It is easy to feel left out and to feel sorry for yourself, but don’t console yourself with food.
-Share the joys of the holidays by pampering yourself, sharing yourself with others by volunteering, going to church or special holiday programs, eating with wisdom, and savoring a few holiday treats.
+Share the joys of the holidays by pampering yourself and sharing yourself with others by volunteering, going to church, attending special holiday shows and programs, watching festive holiday movies, and gathering for a game or craft night.

 Make Physical Activity a Priority